sawdust-and-diamonds/alda-for-kakoune/README.md

 ##License

-I'm releasing this under the MIT license.
+I'm releasing this under the MIT license, unless alda-mode decide to sue me for copyright breach!
+Hopefully everything in this current implementation will count as original.